-Now that more people are hearing about AI and its practical uses, you might hear or read terms such as machine learning or deep learning.
+Now that more people are hearing about AI and its practical uses, you might hear or read terms such as machine learning or deep learning & wondered what are they?
 Because they are new to the mainstream, it’s easy to confuse the two words as interchangeable, but they mean different things.

 What is Machine Learning?

 In a previous post, we explained the difference between AI and machine learning.
 Machine learning is a subset of AI.
 Machine learning is newer than AI; it began in the 1990s when we were finally able to let computers analyze data, extract information, and learn from it.
 Basic software is coded with a particular set of instructions to accomplish tasks.

 With machine learning, the machine is trained how to do tasks based on large amounts of data.
 Our instructions, or algorithms, give it the ability to learn how to do the task.
 But what about situations in which things are not clear?
 We might teach machines to recognize symbols such as numbers or letters, but what if handwritten digits are difficult to read?
 Plus, for machines to understand things, we must feed them the correct sets of data, which limits them to data we think it relevant.
 What if we don’t account for factors?
 We are, after all, only human.

 What is Deep Learning?

 Deep learning is a way to do that.
 It’s another subset of AI and is also newer — sort of.
 The history of deep learning began in the 1950s when scientists attempted to mimic the brain’s neurons.
 At the time, the collective knowledge of neuroscience was fairly limited, and the scientists got it wrong.
 In addition, what they were attempting would take massive computing power, the kind we simply did not have back then.
 Remember, your smartphone has far more processing power than what NASA used to go to the moon.
 Though their programming was sophisticated, substantial processing power is necessary for the type of computations required for deep learning.